“I am not in this world to live up to other people’s expectations, nor do I feel that the world must live up to mine.”

-Whilst the Babrees Canaan Dogs have not been shown extensively, they have nevertheless done very well in the show ring around the world and have won many Best of Sexes, Best of Breeds and Group placings.
-We are also proud that we bred the first UK bred American Champion, the first UK bred Swedish Champion, and the first UK bred Canaan Dog to be printed on a stamp!!
+Whilst the Babrees Canaan Dogs have not been shown extensively, they have nevertheless done very well in the show ring both in the UK and around the world and have won many Best of Breeds, Best of Sexes, Best Puppies and Group placings.
+We are also proud that we bred the first UK bred American Champion, the first UK bred Swedish Champion, and even the first UK bred Canaan Dog to be printed on a stamp!!

 In order to try and share information with other Canaan Dog breeders, I set up a website, Canaan Dogs Around the World, and I am proud that it has received lots of praise from Canaan Dog people around the world.
 This site has now been take over by the British Canaan Dog Society.

 In the same vein, I am continually building up a personal archive of all things concerning Canaan Dog, always on the look-out for new articles, health results, photographs, newsletters, pedigrees, and anything else to include.
 I am always more than happy to share this information with others who are interested.

 We are now retired and living overseas in Fuerteventura.
 Sadly we lost our last Canaan Dog in 2020, Rene, and miss them terribly.